How To Get Rid of Chinch Bugs in Florida

 Where Are Chinch Bugs Found?

 Chinch bugs are commonly found throughout North America.
-There are two species of chinch bugs commonly found in the U.S.: hairy chinch bugs and the southern chinch bug.
-Some chinch bugs, such as the southern chinch bug, are self-explanatorily found in the U.S. South, whereas hairy chinch bugs are more commonly found in the North.
+Two species are commonly found in the U.S.: hairy chinch bugs and the southern chinch bug.
+Some chinch bugs, such as the southern chinch bug, are self-explanatoryly found in the U.S. South, whereas hairy chinch bugs are more commonly found in the North.

-They are most commonly found in non-aerated lawns with a lot of sun exposure.
+They are most commonly found in non-aerated lawns with extensive sun exposure.
 They love heavily fertilized grass and thick thatch layers, making them one of the most infamous pests in Florida.

 Chinch Bug Damage